 Most sparkling wine isn’t Champagne and that’s not necessarily a bad thing.

 The solution is to look outside the small region of Champagne (a region in France), for good, decently-priced bubbles at a fraction of the cost.
-Many of these wines are produced with the same method as Champagne and use many of the same grape varieties.
-So, other than the price tag, what exactly is the difference?
-Here are some tips for finding a great bottle of sparkling wine with all the pizazz of Champagne.
+Many of these wines are produced with the same method and use the same grape varieties.

 - Italy: Metodo Classico (not Prosecco or Lambrusco: see why)